rehamm01/FSJS-Project/README.md

 4. Fixed Delete Button bug

 Current Objectives:
-1. Insert imageLarge data into #imageLarge src on Details Page.
-2. Insert imageSmall data into #imageSmall src on Home Page.
+1. Refine Nav Link Sorting Functionality
+2. Get Placeholder Image scripts to execute when page loads.
+(Not just in the browser console.)
-2. Fix bug with 2nd Edit button click.
+3. Fix bug with 2nd Edit button click not filling out form with updated info.
+4. Fix bug with Image being deleted after second Edit.

 Future Objectives:
-1. Have Nav links sort Items by Category
-2. Have Search Bar in Nav return results
+1. Include a Search Functionality so Users can Search the database